kelvin-olaiya/exam-ds-demo/README.md

 In order to be able to launch the demo you must have install the following software:

 * JDK 11+
-* Docker & Docker compose
+* Docker with Docker compose

 ## Running the example